 Changing The Trajectory of Your Marriage.

-The downward spiral is the natural sequence of events that occurs for men who try to hold on to their wives, and win their wives’ approval after the discovery of an affair or infidelity.
-Men who save their marriages, on the other hand, do just the opposite; these men let go completely—and don’t participate in the affair triangle.
-Letting go completely and not participating in the affair triangle not only prevents further deterioration of the relationship, but it also creates the possibility for saving the marriage.
+The downward spiral is the natural sequence of events that occurs for men who don’t let go and instead, try to win their wives’ approval after the discovery of an affair or infidelity.
+Men who save their marriages, on the other hand, do just the opposite; these men let go completely and don’t participate in the affair triangle.

 What Letting Go Accomplishes.

 - Letting go prevents prevents further deterioration of the marital relationship